evillogic/infosec-blog/content/notes/cheatsheet.md

 I think most people hate writing bash scripts.
 Bash took the concept of syntactic sugar and thought, "what if syntactic pain"?

-So anyways, this is a collection of tricks for making sure your thing stays running in a non-forkbomb sort of way.
+So anyways, this is a collection of tricks for making sure your thing stays running in a non-forkbomb sort of way and some other stuff too.

 Persistence/application check
 ```bash